How to obtain certificates signed by a third-party for inter-Splunk communication

 Start the certificate acquisition process by creating a directory in your Splunk Enterprise installation for your new certificates.
 The following example uses

 # mkdir $SPLUNK_HOME/etc/auth/mycerts # cd $SPLUNK_HOME/etc/auth/mycerts

-When you make a new folder you protect the existing certificates and keys in
+When you make a new folder, you protect any existing certificates and keys in the

-$SPLUNK_HOME/etc/auth.
-Working in a new directory protects the default certificates and lets you use them for other Splunk Software components as necessary.
+$SPLUNK_HOME/etc/auth directory on the instance.
+Working in a new directory also lets you use the new certificate files for other Splunk software components as you need.

 Generate a private key for your server certificate

 After you create the directory to store your certificate files, you must create the private key on which the certificates will be based.

 - Create a new private key using the OpenSSL binary that comes with the Splunk installation.
 The following example uses Triple Data Encryption Algorithm (3DES) encryption and a 2048-bit key length.
 For the most secure communications, use key lengths of 2048 bits or longer.